 Zillah Myers (b 1974) is a piano teacher, composer and performer based in Ealing, West London.
 She was brought up in a remote corner of North Cornwall, a place of wild rugged beauty and eccentricity that still infuses much of her creative output.

 Zillah took her first degree at Oxford University and then pursued further studies in piano at the London College of Music under Jeremy Davis, gaining an ALCM diploma (Associate of the London College of Music).
 As well as teaching piano, she now performs regularly as part of various chamber ensembles and with the Addison Singers, with concerts in venues across London including Kings Place and St Martin in the Fields and further afield with recent tours to Vienna, Paris and Cornwall.

 Zillah writes mostly choral, piano and chamber music.
-She has had recent performances of some of her piano works at concerts in London and will see two of her choral works performed later this year in London and Cornwall by the Addison Chamber Choir and Bude Choral Society.
+Her choral works have been performed in London as part of the Brandenburg Choral Festival, in regular concerts by the Addison Chamber choir as well as in Cornwall and the Isle of Man.
 She currently studies composition part-time at City Lit university and privately with composer Paul Ayres and is an active member of the London Composer’s Forum.